telerik/justmock-docs/getting-started/installation-instructions-mac.md

 ---
-title: MacOs Installation and Setup
+title: Mac Installation and Setup
-page_title: MacOs Installation and Setup | JustMock Documentation
+page_title: Mac Installation and Setup | JustMock Documentation
 description: Learn how you can install the different versions of the Telerik JustMock framework.
 slug: justmock/getting-started/installation-instructions-mac
-tags: installation,instructions,macos
+tags: installation,instructions,mac
 published: True
 position: 7
 ---